awantoch/beemflow/README.md

 ---

-📖 **[Read/Feed the Comprehensive Guide](./docs/BEEMFLOW.md)** — The exhaustive, LLM-ingestible reference for BeemFlow, suitable for training, implementation, and integration by AI agents and developers worldwide.
+📖 **[Read & Feed the Comprehensive Guide](./docs/BEEMFLOW.md)** — The exhaustive, LLM-ingestible reference for BeemFlow, suitable for training, implementation, and integration by AI agents and developers worldwide.

 ---